-Business broadband for short leases, pop-ups, and temporary premises
+Business broadband for short leases and temporary premises

 Last reviewed: 2 April 2026